Aerial-Manipulation-Lab/MARL_mav_ext/README.md

 ### Training
 To train the agent, for example using skrl.
 You can run the following command from the command line:

-`python3 scripts/skrl/train.py --task=Isaac-flycrane-payload-track-v0 --headless --num_envs=4096 --seed=-1`
+`python3 scripts/skrl/train.py --task=Isaac-flycrane-payload-decentralized-hovering-v0 --headless --num_envs=4096 --seed=-1 --algorithm="MAPPO"`

 This will start the training for the hover task with the configured settings in the agent configuration file.
 For more command line interface arguments, check the respective `train.py` file under `scripts/`.
+To wrap the environment and allow for centralized training, simply change the algorithm to 'PPO'.

 ### Playing
 To play with the learned agent, you can run the `play.py` script.
 This will load the latest checkpoint from the `logs` that have been accumulated during training.
 For this, execute (for example):

-`python3 scripts/skrl/play.py --task=Isaac-flycrane-payload-track-v0 --headless --video --video_length=800 --save_plots --checkpoint=$(PATH_TO_PT_FILE)`
+`python3 scripts/skrl/play.py --task=Isaac-flycrane-payload-decentralized-hovering-v0 --headless --video --video_length=2000 --algorithm="MAPPO" --control_mode="ACCBR" --save_plots --checkpoint=$(PATH_TO_PT_FILE)`

 To gather data and plot results of the played episode, add the `--save_plots` flag, this will plot several statistics against time such as metrics (for each task), payload and drone states over time.